MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/tutorial-preventing-oversharing.md

 >
 >*Instructions for: [Azure Information Protection unified labeling client for Windows](faqs.md#whats-the-difference-between-the-azure-information-protection-classic-and-unified-labeling-clients)*

-System administrators must ensure that their organization's content remains secure, and is shared only with trusted users.
-Preventing oversharing can include limiting internal access to specific users only, or sharing content only with trusted external users.
-One of the most comment methods that users share content inappropriately is email, either in the email itself or as an attachment.
+As a system admin, you need to ensure that your organization's content remains secure, and is shared only with trusted users.
+One of the most common ways that users share content inappropriately is by email.
+Configure your policy to prevent oversharing via Outlook, such as limiting access to specific users only, or allowing users to share content only with trusted external users.

 **Time required:** You can complete this tutorial in less than 20 minutes.